sbischl/mvpfDE/README.md

 # UnifiedWelfareAnalysisGER
+This is a implementation of the "Marginal Value of Public Funds" Methodology for Germany.
+See https://github.com/OpportunityInsights/welfare_analysis or their paper Hendren & Sprung-Keyser (2020): A Unified Welfare Analysis of Government Policies - Quarterly Journal of Economics 2020
 ## How to generate results & modify the assumptions:
 Download the repository, open the `main.R` file and update the the working directory to point to the project folder.
 That's the folder where the `main.R` file is located.
 Assumptions and some general settings can be set in `assumptions.R`.
 Running the R code inside `main.R` runs all the programs, performs the bootstrap and exports plots to the `plots` folder.